defndaines/kiroku/author/le-guin.md

 - [ ] “Sleepwalkers” (Short story, 1991)
 - [ ] A Winter Solstice Ritual (Chapbook, 1991)
 - [ ] Searoad (Collection, 1991)
+- [x] “Hernes” (Novella from Searoad, included in The Found and the Lost)
 - [ ] “Newton’s Sleep” (Short story, 1991)
 - [ ] A Ride on the Red Mare’s Back (Children’s book, 1992)
 - [ ] No Boats (Chapbook, 1992)